MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 In this section, you remove the right-click menu from your WebView2 control.

-To begin, explore the current functionality of the right-click menu:
+To begin, explore the current function of the right-click menu:

-1. Run your project.
+1. Press **F5** to build and run the project.

 1. Right-click anywhere on the WebView2 control.
 The context menu displays the default right-click menu commands:

    :::image type="content" source="./media/context-menu.png" alt-text="The right-click menu, showing the default commands." lightbox="./media/context-menu.png":::

-   Next, add code to remove the right-click menu functionality from the WebView2 control.
+   Next, add code to remove the right-click menu function from the WebView2 control.

 1. Paste the following code into `InitializeAsync()` in `MainWindow.xaml.cs`: